top of page

 Sketch of a circa 1777 patriot wagon train.
 Source: The Museum of the American Revolution.

-The American Antiquarian Society in Worcester has the Joshua Huntington Papers and they are full of Revolutionary War bills of lading by the this kin group AND their maritime associates: ship captains on down to wharf workers, and more.
-The Connecticut Museum of Culture and History also has Huntington and Joseph Trumbull papers.
+The American Antiquarian Society in Worcester has the Joshua Huntington Papers and they are full of Revolutionary War bills of lading by the this kin group and their maritime associates: ship captains on down to wharf workers, and more.
+The Connecticut Museum of Culture and History also has the Andrew Huntington, and Joseph Trumbull papers.
 Many of them are being digitized as I write this.

 The Huntington/Trumbull Kin Group Worked Hard During the War Era